secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO remove?

 If we have to implement cryptographic code it is often necessary to generate a sequence of arbitrary numbers e.g. for generating a key.
-Of course this sequence must be generated in a way such that the output looks random for potential adversaries.
-Therefore, only secure pseudorandom number generators should be used for this purpose.
+Only secure pseudorandom number generators should be used for this purpose.

 Possible secure CSPRNG:

 #### Key Generation

 - [ ] TODO should key generation be considered?
 (Symmetric/Asymmetric)

+A key is necessary for many cryptographic use cases e.g. symmetric and asymmetric encryption.
+Therefore, key generation is an important part while implementing cryptographic code.

+Expected output: key.

+Possible secure generation:
+- Use of CSPRNG
+- Derivation from another key using a derivation function (see {{derivation}})

 #### Digital Signatures